BiAPoL/blog/marcelo_zoccoler/entry_user_interf3/Readme.md

         # do whatever other initialization you want here
 ```

-Up to this point, it looks very similar to magicgui with extra code.
-But, with this approach, we can modify the `__init()__` and the `__call()__` functions to gain access to other elements and get/send other variables which are not images.
+Up to this point, it looks very similar to magicgui, but with extra code.
+However, with this approach, we can modify the `__init()__` and the `__call()__` functions to gain access to other widgtes and get/send other variables that are not images.
 For example, besides `label_image`, we can make our function return `new_level` again as an annotation and use its value to change the slider when the user hits the 'Run' button.
 Check the complete code and result below:

 ```
 import napari